mebobby2/elixir-todo/README.md

 ### Supervisors localise impact

 Supervisors allow you to localize the impact of an error, keeping unrelated parts of the system undisturbed.
-It's important to build supervision tree so that when parts of your application fails, it does not affect the unrelated parts and your system can still go on providing partial service to users.
+It's important to build a supervision tree so that when parts of your application fails, it does not affect the unrelated parts and your system can still go on providing partial service to users.

 ### Hack to circumvent long running init/1 callbacks